joslarson/bitwig-webpack-plugin/README.md

 # Bitwig Webpack Plugin

 Webpack compatibility layer for Bitwig's scripting environment.
+Requires webpack v5+.

 Currently this plugin just adds support for chunking by adding the appropriate ordered `load` calls to the top of entry files.